Our mobile friendly website www.toursingreece.info

 The monasteries at Meteora grew out of the need to avoid Turkish persecution during the occupation in the 14th c.
 Monks lived in caves in the rocks of Meteora since the 11th c. but the inaccessible peaks provided safety for Greek Orthodox monks.
 Over time a large number of hermitages and monasteries were built on these rocks, making Meteora the second largest monastic complex in Greece after Mount Athos.

 Seeing the beautiful stone structure, surrounded by mist, is enough to make you understand why the monks and nuns selected this area for unceasing prayer.
-Today, from the many monasteries that existed, only six are open to the public: The monasteries of St. Nicholas Anapafsas, Grand Meteoron, Varlaam, Roussanou, Holy Trinity and St. Stephan.
-It is worth noting that the religious monuments mostly visitored in Greece are the Holy Meteora.
+Today, from the many monasteries that existed, only six are open to the public: The monasteries of St. Nicholas Anapafsas, Grand Meteoron, Varlaam, Roussanou, Holy Trinity, and St. Stephan.
+The Holy Meteora is the most visited religious monument in Greece.

-DAY 1: The bus starts the pick up at 07.30am and, traffic allowing, it departs from the terminal in the centre of Athens at 08.30am.
+DAY 1: The bus starts the pick up at 07.30 am and, traffic allowing, it departs from the terminal in the center of Athens at 08.30 am.

-Passing by THEBES (the town of mythical Oedipus), LEVADIA (short rest room stop) and the traditional village of ARACHOVA, you arrive in DELPHI, the famous “Temple-Bank”, at +/- 11.30am.
+Passing by THEBES (the town of mythical Oedipus), LEVADIA (short restroom stop), and the traditional village of ARACHOVA, you arrive in DELPHI at +/- 11.30 am.

-Delphi was considered by the ancient Greeks to be “the centre of the universe”.
-With the professional tour guide you will explore the legendary site of the Oracle.
+Delphi was considered by the ancient Greeks to be “the center of the universe”.
+With the professional tour guide, you will explore the legendary site of the Oracle.

-13.30 The group proceeds for lunch, and at +/- 14.45 departs via AMPHISSA, LAMIA and TRIKALA for Kalampaka with a short photo stop at THERMOPYLAE, the site of the famous battle between the Spartan King Leonidas and his 300 Spartan soldiers against the huge Persian army of Xerxes 480 B.C. took place.
-Arrival at your hotel in Kalampaka at +/- 19:00.
-Overnight in Kalambaka.(Dinner is optional).
+13.30 The group proceeds for lunch, and at +/- 14.45 departs via AMPHISSA, LAMIA, and TRIKALA for Kalambaka with a short photo stop at THERMOPYLAE, the site of the famous battle between the 300 Spartans against the huge Persian army in 480 B.C. took place.
+In antiquity Thermopylae (= hot gates,) was a narrow coastal passage.
+Its name comes from its hot sulfur springs.
+“Hot gates” is also “the place of hot springs and cavernous entrances to Hades.
+After a brief rest stop outside Lamia, we shall arrive at your hotel in Kalambaka at +/- 19:00.
+Overnight.

-You then drive up to the rocks and visit two of the monasteries that are open on that day.
+DAY 2: 08.15 You visit two of the monasteries that are open on that day.

 Time Tour Plan & Services

-11:30 After a short break outside Levadia you arrive in modern Delphi village
+11:30 After a short break outside Levadia you arrive in Delphi

-11:45 Follow the professional tour guide, and visit the ancient sanctuary site
+11:45 With the professional tour guide you visit the sanctuary

-13:45 Proceed for lunch at a local restaurant (optional).
+13:45 Proceed for lunch at a local restaurant (not included in the price).

-08:15 Depart from the parking of Hotel ORFEAS, and visit the icon exhibition
+08:15 Depart from the parking of Hotel ORFEAS

 09:00 Drive to Meteora and visit 2 monasteries (entrance fees included).